 You are to expect heavy rains come August but this year, it’s way too much.
-For twenty something years, we’ve never experienced that much flooding in our area.
-In some part of the metropolis you sort of expect that – an ordinary rain could flood the streets (although, it somehow vanishes quickly as well).
+For twenty-something years, we’ve never experienced that much flooding in our area.
+In some parts of the metropolis, you sort of expect that – an ordinary rain could flood the streets (although, it somehow vanishes quickly as well).
 In nearby provinces like ours, flooding is expected in some low lying areas but here in our town unless it’s a typhoon you’re all good.
 Most probably just small puddles for kids to play in.

 It may be a long way still from being over, but one can choose to look at the good things and start from there.
-One thing’s for sure, Filipinos always bounces back even from the most impossible.
+One thing’s for sure, Filipinos always bounce back even from the almost impossible.
 Maybe it’s perseverance.
 Or the love for the family.
 It could be plain faith in God.
 Or maybe it’s simply what you called the Filipino spirit ;-)